 My name is Beth Roberts.
 I am 44 years old and I live in Liverpool.
 I am a mother to two beautiful children and have a wonderful husband, Oliver.
-I have always enjoyed exercise, so it came as quite a shock when I was diagnosed with primary and secondary breast cancer in March 2015.
+I have always enjoyed exercise, so it came as quite a shock when I was diagnosed breast cancer in March 2015.
 I had been training for a half marathon when I had to stop mid-run, as I was in excruciating pain.
-I was diagnosed with a back strain, but I later discovered that I had broken my back in three places due to the extensive spread of cancer in my bones.
+I was diagnosed with a back strain, but I later discovered that I had broken my back in three places due to the spread of cancer in my bones.
 I had to have an emergency corpectomy to remove the crumbling vertebra that was pressing on my spinal column.
 I also had a hip replacement, as it was at the point of fracture.
-This had a major impact on my children to see their mum effectively immobilised.
 I have spent the last three years regaining my fitness and although I have had to give up running, I can now enjoy hiking, swimming and yoga.
 I spend as much time doing things I love.
-I have always been happy, but this last year and a half has reminded me of how lucky I am to have so many wonderful friends and family.
+I have always been happy, but these years have reminded me of how lucky I am to have so many wonderful friends and family.

 As a research ecology student, I now spend a lot of time researching latest cancer developments and I have set up a facebook page called "Beth's Cancer Journey" to help other patients.
 I also work for @METUPUK as a patient advocate to improve research and drug access for other patients.